Sarah

 Research Description

-Sarah Song is Professor of Law and Political Science at UC Berkeley.
-She is a political theorist with a special interest in issues of democracy, justice, citizenship, and immigration.
-She teaches courses in political and legal philosophy, citizenship and immigration, and feminist jurisprudence in the Law School's PhD Program in Jurisprudence and Social Policy (JSP) and the undergraduate Legal Studies Program.
+Sarah Song is the Milo Rees Robbins Chair in Legal Ethics, Professor of Law, and Professor of Philosophy and Political Science at U.C.
+Berkeley.
+She is a political theorist with a special interest in questions of citizenship, migration, and belonging as well as theories of justice and democracy.
+She teaches courses in political philosophy, citizenship and migration studies, and feminist theory in the Law School's PhD Program in Jurisprudence and Social Policy (JSP) and the undergraduate Legal Studies Program.
 She also teaches First Amendment Law in the JD Program.

 In the News